ashwinibalaraman/202-Team-Project/README.md

 # Road Rage 2D Game;

-The game code has fetures that demonstrate the design patterns: Observer, State, Factory and Command.
+The game code has fetures that demonstrate the design patterns: Observer, State, Factory and Command in Java.